rreece/markdown-memo/README.md

 Getting started
 ----------------------------------

--   Check-out this package and possible rename the `markdown-memo` directory as your project.
+-   Clone/Fork this package and possibly rename the `markdown-memo` directory as your project.
--   Put some `.md` files in that directory.
+-   Put some `*.md` files in that directory.
 -   In those files, just start writing the `h1` heading.
     There's no need for additional markup or html.